 Step #2.
 Manual and Automated testing: The methodology followed for this project is Agile with the iteration of two weeks.
-Every two weeks dev. team releases a new build for testing team and testing team will run their test cases in QA environment.
-Automation team creates scripts for the set of basic functionality and runs the scripts that help determine if the new build is stable enough to test.
+Every two weeks dev. the team releases a new build for the testing team and the testing team will run their test cases in the QA environment.
+The automation team creates scripts for the set of basic functionality and runs the scripts that help determine if the new build is stable enough to test.
 The Manual testing team will test the new functionality.

-JIRA is used for writing of acceptance criteria; maintaining of test cases and logging /re-verification of defects.
-Once the iteration gets over, iteration planning meeting held where dev.
+JIRA is used for writing acceptance criteria; maintaining test cases and logging /re-verification of defects.
+Once the iteration gets over, an iteration planning meeting is held where the dev.
 The team, product owner, business analyst, and QA team discuss what went well and what needs to improve.

 Step #3.
 Beta Testing: Once the regression testing is completed by the QA team, the build moves into UAT.
 User Acceptance Testing is done by the client.
 They re-verify all the bugs to make sure every bug was fixed and the application is working as expected on every approved browser.

 Step #4.
-Performance test: Performance testing team tests the performance of the web app using JMeter scripts and with different the loads on the application.
+Performance test: The performance testing team tests the performance of the web app using JMeter scripts and with different loads on the application.

 Step #5.
 Browser testing: The web app gets tested across multiple browsers- both using different simulation tools as well as physically using real mobile devices.